MizaGBF/GBFAL/readme.md

   -js, --json           import all manual JSON files.

 settings:
-  commands to alter the update behavior.
+  commands to alter the updater behavior.

   -au, --adduncap [ADDUNCAP ...]
                         add elements to be updated during the next run.